MicrosoftDocs/powerquery-docs/powerquery-docs/CommonIssues.md

 * The table name has been changed, for example in the data source itself.
 * The account used to access the table does not have sufficient privileges to read the table.
 * There may be multiple credentials for a single data source, which is [not supported in Power BI Service](/power-bi/connect-data/refresh-data#accessing-cloud-data-sources).
 This may happen, for example, when the data source is a cloud data source and multiple accounts are being used to access the data source at the same time with different credentials.
 If the data source is on-premises, you will need to use the on-premises data gateway.

+## Limitation: Domain-joined requirement for gateway machines when using Windows authentication

+Using Windows authentication with an on-premises gateway requires the gateway machine to be domain joined.
+This applies to any connections that are set up with “Windows authentication through the gateway”.
+Windows accounts which will be used to access a data source may require read access to the shared components in the Windows directory and the gateway installation.